Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 Also commonly referred to as the Post 9/11 GI Bill, this bill is officially called the Veterans Educational Assistance Act of 2008 and was created to help you pay for job training or school.
 Although this is not officially considered a scholarship grant, this bill is one of the most successful financial assistance programs for military personnel.

-It was originally introduced in 1944 to help not only the active-duty and retired military personnel to afford a college degree, but also engineers, business owners, scientists, doctors, teachers, authors, and actors.
+It was originally introduced in 1944 to help not only active-duty and retired military personnel to afford a college degree but also engineers, business owners, scientists, doctors, teachers, authors, and actors.

-The Post 9/11 GI bill’s objective is to provide higher education opportunities to the millions of military service members who have served since September 11, 2001.
-This bill covers fees and tuition for in-state public undergraduate higher education for qualified veterans.
+The objective of the Post-9/11 GI Bill is to provide higher education opportunities to the millions of military service members who have served since September 11, 2001.
+This bill covers fees and tuition for qualified veterans for in-state public undergraduate higher education.

 For graduate education, out-of-state tuition, or private institutions, these schools may come up with an agreement with the VA wherein the VA will match the contribution of an institution to cover added costs.

-Although we have seen several changes over the years, the GI Bill remains in helping military service-member and their families in achieving their professional and educational ambitions.
+Although we have seen several changes over the years, the GI Bill remains to help military service members and their families in achieving their professional and educational ambitions.

-The Post 9/11 GI bill’s objective is to provide higher education opportunities to the millions of military service members who served since September 11, 2001.
-This bill covers fees and tuition for in-state public undergraduate higher education for qualified veterans.
+The Post-9/11 GI Bill’s objective is to provide higher education opportunities to the millions of military service members who served since September 11, 2001.
+This bill covers fees and tuition for qualified veterans for in-state public undergraduate higher education.

 For graduate education, out-of-state tuition, or private institutions, these schools may come up with an agreement with the VA wherein the VA will match the contribution of an institution to cover added costs.

-Although we have seen several changes over the years, the GI Bill remains in helping military service-member and their families in achieving their professional and educational ambitions.
+Although we have seen several changes over the years, the GI Bill remains to help military service members and their families in achieving their professional and educational ambitions.

 RELATED: War Games?
 10 Best Military Colleges In The U.S.